brentworden/snowball/README.md

 Snowball, inspired by [Snowflake](https://github.com/twitter/snowflake), is a Java library that generates unique ID numbers at high scale.

 # Why Snowball over Snowflake?
 Snowball is primarily a port of Snowflake's IdWorker Scala code to Java.
-As such, Snowball satisfies most of the requirements laid out by Snowflake:
+As such, Snowball satisfies the same requirements laid out by Snowflake:

 * Performance: Minimum 10,000 ids per second per process
 * Uncoordinated: Nodes generating ids are not coordinating with other nodes.